 Distance: 6.6 - 8.0 miles

 This trail offers a good perspective of the Zinal Valley, ascending through forests and meadows before climbing the slopes of an old moraine to the Cabane du Peitit Mountet.
 The hut features fine views of the Zinal Glacier and the ice-clad peaks rimming the upper Zinal Valley.

 - Basecamp: Zinal

-- Region: Valais
+- Region: The Valais

 Trail Description - Cabane du Petit Mountet

-The grade eases as the trail passes a small alp building at 2.5 miles.
+The grade eases as the trail passes a small building at 2.5 miles.
 La Navisence tumbles down the rocky riverbed below the trail.

 This is a good hike for families or hikers trying to acclimate.
 The trail is also a good option when the weather precludes travel in the high country.

-From Grimentz to Zinal: From one of several bus stops in Grimentz, board the bus to Zinal and get off in Zinal at the post office stop.
+From Grimentz to Zinal: From one of several bus stops in Grimentz, board the bus to Zinal and get off at the Zinal post office stop.
 If possible catch a direct bus to Zinal.
 Otherwise, take the Vissoie Bus to Vissoie where you will need to change for a bus headed up the valley to Zinal.
 The direct buses take 15 minutes.
 If you need to change in Vissoie the ride will take 58 minutes or longer.

 - Trail Photo Gallery